Home

 Identification: This pleurobranchid is cream to pale red-violet with scattered white flecks.
 Its notum is covered with very small tubercles ringed with darker brown pigment at their bases.
 There is usually a dark red-brown spot in the center of the notum although it varies in size and may be absent in some animals.
 Unlike most pleurobranchids, it has a firm, leathery texture.
 Pustules coinciding with the white flecks are sometimes noticeable when the animal is active

 Natural history: Berthella sp. #1 is a moderately common nocturnal species that can be found in moderately exposed to highly exposed rocky habitats.
 It occurs at depths of 4-15 m (13-49 ft) and is often seen in pairs under rocks during the day.
+Rarely, it may be found in tide pools.
 A 16 mm animal laid a two-whorl, cream, collar-shaped egg mass that hatched in about five days in the laboratory.

 Distribution: Big Island, Maui, Oahu and Kauai: widely distributed in the Indo-Pacific.